 ABOUT SERAPHIM

-Seraphim George is a novelist, poet, and playwright whose work spans the haunted edges of the literary imagination, moving fluidly between horror, mystery, dark comedy, and spiritual allegory.
-His stories explore the meeting place of the sacred and the grotesque, the comic and the tragic, the ordinary and the uncanny.
+Seraphim George is a novelist, poet, and playwright from New England whose work explores the haunted edges of the literary imagination, blending psychological horror, mystery, dark comedy, and spiritual allegory.
+His fiction centers on his flagship literary horror novel, Vera, which is currently seeking traditional representation.